-All students currently enrolled in agricultural education and a bona fide Kansas FFA member or those secondary agricultural education students who intend to become FFA members are eligible to participate in the livestock shows.
-Secondary agricultural education includes grades 9-12.
+All students currently enrolled in Agricultural Education and a bona fide Kansas FFA member or those secondary Agricultural Education students who intend to become FFA members are eligible to participate in the livestock shows.
+Secondary Agricultural Education includes grades 9-12.
 FFA members who have graduated from high school and paid their membership dues for the current year are eligible to exhibit if they are not yet 19 years of age before January 1 of the current year.
-Only those secondary agricultural education students who belong to an Ottawa County FFA Chapter are able to exhibit.
+Only those secondary Agricultural Education students who belong to a Saline County FFA Chapter are able to exhibit.